VisionDepth/VisionDepth3D/README.md

 ### 📌 Install PyTorch with the Correct CUDA Version
 Go to the official PyTorch website to find the best install command for your setup:
 🔗 [ https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/)
+sometimes "pip3" doesnt work just chaneg it to "pip"

 ### Step 3: Create Env and Install Required Dependencies